flavor-finance/custom-prize-strategy/README.md

 The easiest way to quickly deploy a prize pool is using the [Prize Pool Builder](https://builder.pooltogether.com/).
 Make sure to have the correct network selected.
 The Single Random Winner strategy will be used, and will be modified later.

-Copy the prize pool address for reference in one of the next steps where it will be referred to as `poolAddress`.
+Copy the prize pool address for reference in one of the next steps where it will be referred to as `prizePoolAddress`.

 ### Deploy Prize Strategy Contract